Estimation of an Optomechanical Parameter via Weak Value Amplification: Introduction

 \section{Introduction}

-Quantum metrology deals with the study of the lower bounds on measurement errors achievable through the use of quantum effects, and concerns with the features of the strategies employed to reach these bounds \cite{Giovannetti}.
-According to the central-limit theorem, the average of $n$ independent measurements has an error that scales as $n^{-1/2}$.
-This behaviour has been called the standard quantum limit (SQL).
-Notably, with the use of quantum resources, e.g. quantum correlations of maximally path entangled NOON states \cite{Sanders1995} or squeezing \cite{Caves1981}, this limit can be surpassed and a Heisenberg scaling of $n^{-1}$ can be achieved.
-Thus, in the last years one of the main purposes of quantum-enhanced metrology has been the improvement of the SQL, and move towards a Heisenberg scaling \cite{Higgins2007,Xiang2011,Yonezawa2012,Demkowicz2012,Chen2018,Daryanoosh2018}.
-A large variety of physical systems, such as optical interferometers \cite{Hudelist2014}, atomic interferometers \cite{Strobel2014} or nitrongen-vacancy centers \cite{Zhao2014}, have been studied from the perspective of quantum parameter estimation \cite{QuantumMeasurementControl}.
+Quantum metrology deals with the study of the lower bounds on measurement errors achievable through the use of quantum effects, and concerns with the features of the strategies employed to reach these bounds.
+According to the central limit theorem, the average of $n$ independent measurements has an error that scales as $n^{-1/2}$.
+This behaviour, in the context of quantum mechanics, has been called the standard quantum limit (SQL).
+Notably, with the use of quantum resources, e.g. quantum correlations of maximally path entangled NOON states \cite{Sanders1995} or squeezing \cite{Caves1981}, this limit can be surpassed, moving towards a Heisenberg type of scaling as $n^{-1}$ \cite{Giovannetti,Jarzyna}.

-In this paper, we investigate the precision of quantum parameter estimation in a cavity optomechanical system.
+In this article we investigate the precision of quantum parameter estimation in a cavity optomechanical system.
 The field of cavity optomechanics \cite{Aspelmeyer2014,Optomechanics} explores the interaction of light and mechanical motion through the radiation pressure.
-From a fundamental perspective, these type of systems allow the study of quantum effects on macroscopic objects, such as macroscopic superpositions and decoherence \cite{Bose1999,Marshall2003,PepperGhobadi2012,PepperJeffrey2012} or optomechanical entanglement \cite{Marinkovic2018}.
-On the practical side, optomechanical systems have been used for force sensing \cite{Rugar2004,Jensen2008,Krause2012}, radiation pressure cooling \cite{Marquardt2007,WilsonRae2007,Genes2008}, gravitational wave detection \cite{Arvanitaki2013} and quantum information science \cite{Mancini2003}.
+From a fundamental perspective, this type of systems allows the study of quantum effects in macroscopic objects, such as macroscopic superpositions and decoherence \cite{Bose1999,Marshall2003,PepperGhobadi2012,PepperJeffrey2012} or optomechanical entanglement \cite{Marinkovic2018}.
+On the more practical side, optomechanical systems have been studied for force sensing applications\cite{Rugar2004,Jensen2008,Krause2012}, radiation pressure cooling \cite{Marquardt2007,WilsonRae2007,Genes2008}, gravitational wave detection \cite{Arva2013} and quantum information science applications \cite{Mancini2003}.